shobhit9618/celeb_recognition/README.md

     celeb_detector.celeb_recognition(img_path)
     ```

-- For using you own custom model, also provide path to json and ann files as shown below:
+- For using your own custom model, also provide path to json and ann files as shown below:
     ```python
     import celeb_detector
     img_path = 'sample_image.jpg'